Mico27/gbs-replaceTilesetTilesPlugin/README.md

 Grouped by the date each change was merged into the official [gb-studio-plugins](https://github.com/gb-studio-dev/gb-studio-plugins) repository.

 Only bug fixes, new features and feature changes are listed.
 Engine version bumps, patch regeneration, packaging fixes and documentation edits are omitted.

 ### 2026-02-03

-- New `replaceTilesetTilesEx` event, allowing the tileset far pointer to be passed through variables.
+- Added **Replace Tileset Tiles Ex**, which takes the tileset location from variables.

 ### 2025-04-23

 - Initial release.
-- Refactored to use the GBVM replace-tiles command.
+- Reworked to use the built-in tile replacement command.